stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 A major transition can then be read as:

-* moving from a high-tension configuration (many conflicts, fragile groups)
+* moving from a high-tension configuration with many conflicts and fragile groups
-* to a low-tension configuration (cooperation is stable, roles are specialized, information flows well),
+* to a low-tension configuration where cooperation is stable, roles are specialized, and information flows well,

 without losing the ability of the system to adapt and evolve.

 Two kinds of worlds can be imagined:

-* In a “transition-enabled” world, it is possible to find ways to reorganize life so that the tension drops and new higher-level individuals become stable.
+* In a transition-enabled world, it is possible to find ways to reorganize life so that the tension drops and new higher-level individuals become stable.
-* In a “transition-blocked” world, any attempt at such reorganization either fails quickly or keeps tension high.
+* In a transition-blocked world, any attempt at such reorganization either fails quickly or keeps tension high.

 Q073 does not claim to have a final theory of how every transition actually happened.
 Instead, it provides: